ruboto/ruboto/README.md

 Contributing
 ------------

 Want to contribute?
 Great!
-Meet us on #ruboto on irc.freenode.net, fork the project and start coding!
+Meet us in #ruboto on irc.freenode.net, fork the project and start coding!

-### Building the gem

-    rake gem
+Other ways to help:

+* Use Ruboto and tell us when you run into issues
+* As you gain wisdom, contribute it to [the wiki](http://github.com/ruboto/ruboto-core/wiki/)

 Getting Help
 ------------